 Peppers.
 You’ll want to use starters for pepper plants, as they are the easiest to grow.
 Plant them in a warm area, either in containers or in a bed, and make sure to pick a few early on to stimulate production.

-For a truly comprehensive source for what grows best in your part of the country, you can refer to the USDA’s 2012 plant hardiness zone map that divides areas into growing zones based on annual temperature lows.
+For a truly comprehensive source for what grows best in your part of the country, you can refer to the USDA’s current plant hardiness zone map that divides areas into growing zones based on annual temperature lows.
 By knowing which zone you live in, you can determine which plants are ideal in your neck of the woods.

 Seeds, seedlings, and gardening supplies can be found year-round.
 Big-box stores like Target and Wal-Mart, as well as major hardware retailers like Home Depot and Lowe’s often have garden centers with a wide variety of products.
 Of course, don’t discount your local nursery in favor a discount, either.
 Local growers can not only help you pick out the best plants for your climate, but quite often, are more than happy to share knowledge and tips to help your garden thrive.
 And for beautiful containers, the vast number of retailers and online stores makes your options virtually limitless.

 Once you have your garden planted, you’ll want to make sure you provide it with proper nutrients for maximum yield.
 Composting is a great way to feed your garden while reducing the amount of organic waste you throw out.